 Downtown Austin Alliance Staff

-The Downtown Austin Alliance’s small but mighty team works tirelessly every day to shape the city center we love so much.
+The Downtown Austin Alliance team works tirelessly every day to shape the city center we love so much.
 Our dedicated group of professionals has unmatched experience and knowledge of urban issues.
 And by leading committees and leveraging community partnerships, we grow even greater than the sum of our parts.

-Dewitt (De) Peart leads the Downtown Alliance team in fulfilling its mission of preserving and enhancing the value and vitality of downtown Austin.
+Dewitt (De) Peart leads the Downtown Alliance team in fulfilling its mission to create, preserve, and enhance the value and vitality of downtown Austin.

 Prior to taking the helm at the Downtown Alliance, De served as executive vice president, economic development and public affairs at the Allegheny Conference on Community Development, president of the Pittsburgh Regional Alliance (PRA), and president of the Greater Pittsburgh Chamber of Commerce – both affiliates of the Allegheny Conference.
 The PRA markets the benefits of conducting business in southwestern Pennsylvania to companies worldwide that are growing, relocating or expanding and supports the growth of existing employers in the Pittsburgh region.

 Molly leads the Downtown Austin Alliance Foundation a new 501(c)(3) organization of the Downtown Austin Alliance.

 Melissa leads the urban planning division, providing visionary leadership to support a vibrant and livable future for downtown Austin.

 Recently, Melissa led the team to create the Downtown Austin Parking Strategy, as well as the Downtown Austin Vision, a plan for the next 25 years of downtown.
 She serves as the primary staff lead for the organization’s Place and Planning Committee.